 This was the norm after war—only women nurses were allowed to serve in the military during peacetime, and the hundreds of thousands of women who had served their country during World War II were expected to walk away from their military service and rejoin civilian life.
 But in 1948, that all changed when women took an essential first step toward becoming equal members of the U.S. Armed Forces.

-Women have always had a role in the United States’ military conflicts, from the prostitutes who followed the Continental Army, serving as washerwomen and tending to men’s wounds, to Civil War nurses who presided over massive hospitals and worked to feed and clothe soldiers.
+Women have always had a role in the United States’ military conflicts, from the prostitutes who followed the Continental Army, to washerwomen and medical caregivers in the Revolutionary War to Civil War nurses who presided over massive hospitals and worked to feed and clothe soldiers.
 But only during World War I could women who were not nurses enlist in the armed forces during wartime.
 Though most women still served in a voluntary capacity, a select few were hired by different military branches and put to work in clerical positions.

 Then, World War II created an unprecedented need for soldiers—and dramatically changed the military’s non-combat ranks.
 In an effort to free up men to fight on the front lines, the armed forces recruited women for non-combat positions like linguists, weather forecasters and telephone operators.